dvingerh/tb-vol-scroll/README.md

 The volume bar will follow the cursor when it's moved.
 By default, if the volume is lower than 10% precise volume control is automatically enabled.

 In the tray icon menu a few additional settings can be found to change the bar's dimensions, font style, color and opacity.
+To hide the tray icon, pass the `notray` switch as an argument when executing the program.

 ## Known problems